 Being photographed or filmed without permission makes many people uncomfortable, this is especially so in a class situation.

 If you would like to take a momento photo for personal use, please mention it to me during class and I will announce it at break time, or at the end of class.
 Anyone who wishes to be included can then assemble for a group photo.
 Other than that, it is not allowed to take photos or make recordings during class.

 Are the sets called?

-night, so, people who attend regularly get to know these dances very well and can dance them with little or no assistance - this gives us
+People who attend regularly get to know several dances that we repeat often and can dance them with little or no assistance - this gives us

 all a great sense of achievement and a reason to celebrate at the wrap-up hooley.